 Levittown Lanes — Levittown

-Levittown offers enough bowling options for the whole family, from bowling camp to adult-child and junior leagues and non-competitive bumper bowling for little ones.
-Levittown also hosts parties, including the ever-popular Glow Bowl, as well as plenty of family events year-round.
+Levittown offers bowling options for the whole family, from camps to adult-child and junior leagues and non-competitive bumper bowling for little ones.
+Levittown also hosts parties, including the popular glow bowl, as well as plenty of specials and family events year-round.

 100 Maple Ave.

-Give your kids a head start on this classic American sport: RVC offers not only free bowling lessons and youth clinics but also a scholarship instructional program that provides money for school.
+Give your kids a head start on this classic American sport.
+Maple Lanes offers FREE lessons and youth clinics and a scholarship instructional program that provides money for school.
 Friday-night cosmic bowling provides glow-in-the-dark fun for families, and toddlers will be delighted by colorful plastic dragon-tail ramps that help them get the ball down the lane.
-In addition to leagues, RVC hosts special events throughout the year.
+In addition to leagues, Maple Lanes hosts special events throughout the year.

 San-Dee Lanes — Malverne